ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 ```
 ===FORM START===
-0. Intended/preferred project project code, if known?
+0. Intended/preferred project code, if known?
 (May be altered by OTNDC)
 format: XXXX (3-6 uppercase letters that do not already have a representation in the OTN DB.
 Will be assigned if left blank)

 NSBS